AdobeDocs/developer-distribute/src/pages/overview/guides/index.md

 **Note:** Developers can still choose to start in the Adobe Developer Console to create or manage a listing for their plugins if desired, but they will now simply be routed to the [Adobe Developer Distribution portal](/distribute/home) to complete the rest of the steps.

-## How to Use the Developer Distribution Portal
+## Developer Distribution New Listing Use Cases

 ![](../../images/dd_use_cases.png)